 How will I know if I qualify for assistance?

 In order to determine eligibility for aid, BUA relies on information provided by School and Student Services (SSS).
 Based on the financial information submitted, SSS provides an estimated amount that your family can contribute to educational expenses.
 This estimate considers your family’s income, assets, family size, and expenditures in addition to making allowances for necessities and taxes.
 Boston University Academy uses the SSS recommendation to make fair and objective financial aid decisions.

 Families interested in applying for financial aid should indicate this intent on the Preliminary Application and submit a Parents’ Financial Statement (PFS) to School & Student Services (SSS) by January 31.
 BUA families who currently receive aid are required to reapply by submitting a PFS by January 15.

-For more information about BUA’s financial aid program, please call Director of Financial Aid Paige Brewster at 617-358-3440.
+For more information about BUA’s financial aid program, please contact Director of Enrollment Management and Institutional Advancement Nastaran Hakimi.

 Things to Remember When Applying for Financial Aid